Priyanshu-5257/forecasting_power_level_of_contries_2023/README.md

-# Forecasting power level of contries 2023 using LSTM
+# Forecasting power level of countries 2023 using LSTM
 ### A dataset with the power level and other features is given from 2008 to 2022, we have to forecast the power level of 2023.
 ## Library used Pandas, Numpy, Tensorflow
 ### LSTM concept is used